zjw1918/kcptun-manager/README.md

 # kcptunmanager
 A kcptun manager.
 Write in electron.

-1. Download tcptun client form offical site
+1. Download tcptun client from offical site
 2. Choose path/to/client_linux_amd64
 3. fill the proper args, eg: